JaviMaligno/sapira_ai_exercise/data_consolidation_etl.md

 ## Quality and Caveats

 - Domain shift: BAF (application risk) vs IEEE/ULB/Sparkov/PaySim (transaction logs) vs DGuard (bank ops + risk).
 Use `dataset` as a feature and/or train per-domain models.
 - Label availability: IEEE test has no labels; DGuard has risk signals, not labels.
-Keep them but don’t train supervised on them.
+Keep them but don't train supervised on them.
-- PII governance: hash or drop direct identifiers before modeling.
-Store salt securely.
+- PII governance: Use HMAC-SHA256 tokenization with environment-specific keys.
+Implement key rotation, audit trails, and data subject deletion capabilities.
+Store keys in KMS/HSM, never in code repositories.

 ## Deliverables